daniyalmaster693/SuperCorners/README.md

 ## Features

 - **Additional Zones** - Trigger actions when moving your mouse the middle of any screen edge.
+- **Action Sets** - Configure your actions on a per app basis for maximum control
 - **Launch Apps** - Launch apps directly from corners and zones.
 - **Run Shortcuts** - Run shortcuts directly from corners and zones.
 - **Open Files and Folders** - Open Files and Folders directly from corners and zones.
 - **Run Apple Scripts** - Run apple scripts directly from corners and zones.
 - **Open Websites** - Open Websites directly from corners and zones.
 - **In App Actions** - Trigger in app actions directly from corners and zones.
+- **Trigger Hotkeys** - Simulate hotkeys directly from corners and zones.
 - **System Commands** - Run system commands directly from your screen corners and zones.
 - **Tools** - Access useful tools from your screen corners and zones.
 - **Menubar Component** - Access your corner and zone actions right from the menubar for instant control.